podnesTaF/podnesTaF/README.md

 ### My Hobbies
 When I'm not coding, you can find me:
 >- 🔓 Solving algorithms problems
->- Going to the gym to clear my mind
+>- Staying hard with running
->- Reading philosophy just for fun)
+>- Reading philosophy for the biggest fun
 ### Contact Me
 > If you want to connect, feel free to reach out to me via email or social media.